 Oriana Fallaci has fascinated me since my student days and I learnt only recently that the woman once known as "Italy's most aggessive journalist" could be just like the rest of us when she fell in love!

 Elsa Morante was another writer whose work I started reading as a student and in my opinion her greatest novel remains La Storia or History.
-Of the other literary Elsa, namely signora Ferrante, I have read only one volume, so I am reserving judgement for now.
+Of that other literary lady who is so popular both here and in Britain, namely signora Ferrante, I have read only one volume, so I am reserving judgement for now.
 If I get hooked you'll be the first to know!

 The works of Natalia Ginzburg were a comfort to me in my student days and they are a comfort to me now.